 With a host of rides for kids under 36 inches, Dutch Wonderland is a preschooler's paradise.
 The Duke’s Lagoon water play area has small-sized slides located under shady palm trees.
-There are lots of food options, including some healthy choices like salad, yogurt, and fruit; however, families may also pack their own food to eat in the picnic area outside the park.
+There are lots of food options, including some healthy choices including salad, yogurt, and fruit; however, families can also pack their own food to eat in the picnic area outside the park.
 The park advises that it might need to temporarily suspend rides or attractions from time to time to adhere to guidelines, so monitor the website for updates.
-Read our full review of the Dutch Wonderland theme park in Lancaster, Pennsylvania.
+Read our full review of the Dutch Wonderland theme park for more details.

 Hersheypark — Hershey, PA

-Although Hersheypark is well-known for its impressive lineup of looping, heart-pounding roller coasters, they still have a good selection of rides for the "miniature" kids.
+Although Hersheypark is well-known for its impressive lineup of looping, heart-pounding roller coasters, it still has a good selection of rides for the "miniature" kids.
 Many of the preschooler-friendly rides are found near the park entrance.
-Live shows, character appearances, and a tot-friendly section of the water park are also sure to entertain.
-Read our full review of the Hersheypark amusement park in Hershey, Pennsylvania.
+The park is canceling indoor live shows and roaming characters for 2021, but expects to allow certain character experiences and outdoor Aquatheatre shows to proceed.
+As always, check the website to plan your trip.

 Knoebels Amusement Park — Elysburg, PA

-About a two hour drive from Philly's western suburbs, Knoebels is a family-oriented amusement park that offers free parking and free admission (rides are pay-as-you-go or buy a wristband.
+About a two-hour drive from Philly's western suburbs, Knoebels is a family-oriented amusement park that offers free parking and free admission—rides are pay-as-you-go, or buy a wristband.
 While the park won't place limits on entry, it will monitor capacity for individual rides this year.
 Rides not expected to operate at all this season include Ball Crawl, Sky Slide, and Space Walk.
 A daily check on the website to see exactly what's open is a good idea.
-The park has a mix of old-fashioned and modern rides with plenty of options for little ones.
+The park has a nice mix of old-fashioned and modern attractions, with plenty of options for little ones.
 Many families enjoy staying at the nearby campground.

 Land of Make Believe — Hope, NJ

 Described in our review as "a little gem tucked away in Hope, New Jersey," Land of Make Believe offers many attractions for young kids to play the day away.
-The New Jersey amusement park contains dry rides and a water area, so be sure to pack swimsuits and a change of clothes.
-Parking is free and families can bring their own coolers inside the park.
+This Garden State amusement park has both dry rides and a water play area, so pack your swimsuits and a change of clothes.
+Parking is free, and families can bring their own coolers inside the park.

-Six Flags Great Adventure has rides for every age!
+Six Flags Great Adventure has rides for young thrill seekers, too.

 Six Flags Great Adventure — Jackson, NJ

-Storybook Land is a lovely way to spend a day with younger kids.
+Storybook Land is a delight for younger kids.

 Storybook Land — Egg Harbor Township, NJ

-With a theme based on fairy tales and nursery rhymes, Storybook Land is a great destination for kids under 10.
-Shady and compact, Storybrook Land offers free parking and plenty of rides to keep the family entertained.
-Guests may purchase food at the park or pack their own to enjoy a picnic, and mobile ordering has been added for 2021 to reduce hand-to-hand transactions.
+With a theme based on fairy tales and nursery rhymes, Storybook Land is a great destination for kids younger than 10.
+Shady and compact, its offers free parking and plenty of rides to keep the family entertained.
+Guests can purchase food at the park or pack their own to enjoy a picnic, and mobile ordering has been added for 2021 to reduce hand-to-hand transactions.

 Photos courtesy of the parks